Rangiya–Silchar Express

 Rangiya–Silchar Express is an Express train belonging to Northeast Frontier Railway zone of Indian Railways that connects Rangiya and Silchar of Assam via Guwahati.
 This train is a replacement of previous train, Silchar - Guwahati Passenger Special, for the same route & on the same timings.
 The train makes its main halt at Badarpur Junction & Lumding Junction for 10 mins and 15 mins respectively & loco/rake reversals also take place at these Stations.
-The train runs with SGUJ/WDP-4 & NGC/WDM-3A/Twins.
+The train runs with SGUJ/WDP-4.
 From 4 September 2023, the train was extended to Rangiya Junction.

 Background

 This train was inaugurated on 1 February 2018, from Guwahati flagged off by Piyush Goyal, Minister of Railways for more connectivity between Silchar and Guwahati.
+The Silchar–Rangiya–Silchar Express (Train Nos.
+15611/15612) was upgraded to modern LHB coaches starting 11th February 2026.
+The new service was inaugurated at Silchar Railway Station, replacing the old ICF coaches to improve passenger safety, comfort, and hygiene.

 Service

-Frequency of this train is six days of week and it covers a distance of 379 km with an average speed of 37 km/h on both sides.
+Frequency of this train is six days of week, and it covers a distance of 379 km with an average speed of 37 km/h on both sides.